Teens Ask: What Is a Co-Occurring Disorder?

 For teenagers with co-occurring disorders, the road to recovery can be arduous and perilous.
 By identifying the problematic conditions and prescribing appropriate therapies for behavior modification and improved mental health, even the most overwhelmed adolescent can eventually lead a normal and productive life.

-If your teen is having problems with substance abuse and a co-occurring disorder, contact us today.
+If your teen is struggling with substance abuse and a co-occurring disorder, contact Next Generation Village today to learn about our evidence-based teen treatment programs.